 It can be overwhelming to think about the amount of money you’ll need for a big expense, like paying for a wedding or making a down payment on your first home.
 A great place to start is calculating how much you’ll need to save each month to meet your goal.
-For example, let’s say you’re planning to get married in 18 months and you want have $10,000 saved up to cover some of the wedding expenses. $10,000 divided by 18 months comes out to $555 per month.
-That probably sounds like a lot of money, and that’s because it is
+For example, let’s say you’re planning to get married in 18 months and you want to have $10,000 saved up to cover some of the wedding expenses. $10,000 divided by 18 months comes out to $555 per month.
+That probably sounds like a lot of money, and that’s because it is a lot of money.

 There’s no shortcut to saving money.
 It takes time, effort and patience.
 But there are things you can do to make the process easier.

 Even if you can’t afford to save enough to hit your goal in the allotted time, pay yourself first.
 Set up an automatic transfer on pay day from your checking account to your savings account.
 This way, you won’t be tempted to skimp on saving because you don’t have enough money “left over” toward the end of a pay period.
 (An even more foolproof method is to set up a direct deposit with your employer, since it’s much harder to cancel a direct deposit than it is to cancel an online banking transfer.)

 2. Use the 50/20/30 Rule

 Sen. Elizabeth Warren and LearnVest have both popularized the 50/20/30 rule, which recommends that you spend 50 percent of your take home pay on necessities like food and rent or mortgage payments, 20 percent on savings and debt reduction payments and 30 percent on lifestyle choices (gym memberships and happy hours).
 If your take home pay is $3,000 per month and you have no debt (good for you!), that means you should be saving $600 per month.
 Your savings may add up faster than you expect!